chorenzo-dev/recipes-typescript/code-quality/typescript-path-alias/fix.md

 ## Update Existing Imports

 Find and replace all relative imports that navigate up from the source directory with the new alias.
-Use this command to find TypeScript files: `find . -name "*.ts" -o -name "*.tsx" | xargs grep -l "\.\./.*" | grep -E "src/"`
+Search through TypeScript files for imports containing `../` patterns that reference files outside the current directory structure.

 For each file found, replace imports that reference files outside the current directory structure with the alias.
 Convert patterns like `../../../components/Component` to `~/components/Component`.
 Focus on replacing imports that use `../` to navigate up to the source root level.